-But then evening falls. you too fade in the rear view mirror after you drop us off in the middle of highway nowhere.
+But then evening falls- the car stops, the door opens, and you too fade in the rear view mirror after dropping us unceremoniously off in the middle of highway nowhere.
 "This is where you get off," you say.
 There's only so much lightning our Frankenstein shell can take and you've got bolts to throw before you sleep, not that you ever do.

 Love in the age of digital communication has led to something so instant it's impossible to internalize and therefore no change in the persona has been possible.
 We can't sit down at ye olde desk to write to our distant love with Ken Burns' fiddle music mournful in the background because there's never a time when our lover's voice can't be there, here, wherever...
 Verizon...
 4G.
 No distance or mountain high enough; you can be Tom Hanks on coast-to-coast radio Sleepless in Seattle and wow a nation of ladies with a moment of near-but-not-all-the-way tearful sincerity in your voice, have them all fall in love with you, without even meeting you, because of course they've all imagined a perfect animus-reflective ideal via your sincere tinge.
 But that's what you are, right, Tom?
 A sincere tinge?
 Don't lose the octave-dropping edge of grief in your voice, or not be what they dream when you're seen, and you're gonna wind up with a Meg Ryan atop the Empire State Building, ala the end of Love Affair.